Wet Macular Degeneration Treatment Options

 Macugen

 Macugen was the first FDA approved anti-angiogenic medicine.
-It is given through an injection into the eye.
-Click here to read more about Macugen: Macugen
+It has been replaced by newer anti-VEGF medications that are also given by injection into the eye.

 Lucentis Injections

 Avastin is an anti-angiogenic medicine that is being used as an off-label drug choice.
 Anti-angiogenic simply means to reduce the growth or development of blood vessels.
-Click here to read more about Avastin.
-Avastin
+It is less expensive than Lucentis but has not yet been approved by the FDA as a replacement for Lucentis.

 There are also natural eye care choices for the treatment of wet and dry macular degeneration that include: